 - Engaged with Governments/Embassies to showcase F1 and jobs, technology, and value to the economy.

-- Analysed F1, how it should be better developed, and plan for the future, looking at best practice within and out with the sport.
+- Analysed F1, how it should be better developed, and plan for the future, looking at best betway review and out with the sport.

 - Initiated sustainability and carbon reduction programmes (Trucost, FIA Institute).